pensjonatus/flash-fiction/blog/working-before-the-holidays.md

 ---
-title: 'Working Before the Holidays'
+title: Working Before the Holidays
 date: '2015-12-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The office was not as busy before the holidays, because we did not want to start